Alonso HR in 10th lifts Mets over Yanks after Seaver tribute

 Yankees: SS Gleyber Torres (left hamstring, left quad) got live at-bats at the team’s alternate training site in Pennsylvania and is expected to rejoin the team for this weekend’s series in Baltimore. … OF/DH Giancarlo Stanton (left hamstring) has increased the pace of his running drills but isn’t close to a return.

 Mets: Davis (left hip) started his second straight game at DH.
-He missed Monday’s game and was limited to pinch-hitting duties Tuesday as he battled the aftereffects of being plunked on the hip by a Chapman pitch last Saturday.
+He missed Monday’s game and was limited to pinch-hitting duties Tuesday as he battled the aftereffects of being plunked by Chapman.

 UP NEXT